ruanmartinelli/knex-model/readme.md

 ## Usage

-Assuming you already have Knex configured, it's fairly simple to setup everything up:
+Assuming you already have Knex configured, it's fairly simple to set everything up:

 ```js
 import conn from './database' // Your knex connection